trailofbits/manticore/README.md

 [sudo] pip install --no-binary capstone .
 ```

-Once installed via either method, the `manticore` CLI tool and its Python API will be available.
+Once installed, the `manticore` CLI tool and its Python API will be available.

 ### For developers